sjkim24/PokeSnake/README.md

 # PokeSnake
 [Live](http://www.sjkim.io/PokeSnake/)

 This is a snake game made with JavaScript and Pokemon Sprites.
-Help Blue on his adventure to evolve Charmander and become the Pokemon Master.
+Help Blue on his adventure to evolve his Pokemon and become the Pokemon Master.

 ![screenshot](assets/screenshot.png)